sauce65/My-Kerbal-Space-Program-Addiction-A-Love-Story/README.md

 python maths to the point where I can simulate the heavenly bodies in-game and plan very complex launch windows and gravity assists!

-Besides feeding my feverish addiction to this punishing space game, this application will give me a fun pathway to learning a huge amount of math, it will be a genuinely useful application that I can program myself end-to-end.
+Besides feeding my feverish addiction to this punishing space game, this application will give me a fun pathway to learning a huge amount of math, coding/compsci, and it will result in a genuinely useful application that I can tailor to my needs and will have developed end-to-end.